catasaurus/catasaurus/README.md

 ### Full Stack and Machine Learning Engineer open to freelance and contracting work

-**How to reach me**: you can email me at sebastianlarson22@gmail.com, DM me on Discord at catasaurus#9764, reach out to me on twitter @catasaurus_cat or LinkedIn (https://www.linkedin.com/in/sebastian-larson-13b5b9269/):
+**How to reach me**: you can email me at sebastianlarson22@gmail.com, DM me on Discord at catasaurus#9764 (now sebastian.larson), reach out to me on twitter @catasaurus_cat or LinkedIn (https://www.linkedin.com/in/sebastian-larson-13b5b9269/):

 #### Languages:
  - Python (expert)